w3f/Grants-Program/applications/pooled-space.md

 ### Team's experience

 I have around 5 years of experience in full stack development.
 Previously worked as a tech lead at B2B fintech firm.
-Also a polkadot ambassador and the community moderator of the official polkadot/kusama discord.
+Also a polkadot ambassador and the community manager/moderator of the official polkadot/kusama discord.
 I have been contributing to the ecosystem since 2 years.
 Also participated in Thousand Contributors Programme by w3f and have been adding suggestions/improvements across the w3f github projects(polkodot-wiki).

 Also wrote a comprehensive tutorial to get started with Polkadot using the polkadot-js API (https://polkadotjs-developer-hub.gitbook.io/)